slot carnoun North American

-The connection between peers player is automatic: as soon as one of the player correctly maps the environment and place the first piece of the track, he acquires "master" status.
+The connection between peers is automatic: as soon as one of the players correctly maps the environment and place the first piece of the track, he acquires "master" status.
 The master builds the track, chooses race type, and governs the flow of the game (he can start another race on the same track, change track/location...).

 Up to eight players can share the AR experience: two compete, the others are spectators; when the race ends, and a new one is triggered, a spectator can take over the previous player and substitute him.
 You can organise a tournament, with multiple races on same or different track.

 Good luck and... good racing!

 A hidden treasure, winding corridors and stairways in unexpected places: Maze